Horses and Riders Compete

-Taurie has been a long time member and Vice President for many years.
-She is taking over the position from Sue Fleczok who has been an powerful leader and helped get the club its APHA Gold Star status.
+Taurie has been a long time member and has been the President for two years.
+She took over the position from Sue Fleczok who has been a powerful leader and helped get the club its APHA Gold Star status.

 The Greater Los Angeles Paint Horse club has a a wonderful Paint Promotion Awards Program to encourage Paint Horse owners to get out and about with their American Paint Horses.
 They have also added a Horses of Color program for non registered horses that display the Paint Horse markings.